chloebeetschen/Gym-WebApp/README.md

 ## DEVELOPMENT BRANCH
-Pull/push/merge to here instead of main
+merge and branch to here instead of main

 ## The Best and Most High Tech **Sports Centre Management System** of All Time
 ### To Run